 While the day to day "seismic" activity around the WMB seems quite vigorous, it goes largely unnoticed by the city's inhabitants.
 This raises questions of how Bristol's daily "seismic" activity compares to seismic signals from real earthquakes.
 Data recorded in the tower of both background noise and the bell peal were compared to seismic data from earthquakes of varying magnitudes recorded on stations in Hawaii.
-The Hawaiian earthquakes were recorded on seismic stations that were within 1 to 5 km from the earthquake epicentre.
+The Hawaiian earthquakes were recorded on seismic stations that were

+- 345 within 1 to 5 km from the earthquake epicentre.
 As illustrated in Fig. 12, the data from the tower are barely visible against the higher amplitude signals produced by real earthquakes.
 The smallest real seismic event on these plots is a magnitude 1 earthquake recorded at a station 1 km from the event.
-From the zoomed in view in the inset of Fig. 12, the amplitude of the

-- 335 Bristol data (magenta and green) can be seen to fit neatly within the amplitude of the waveform for the magnitude 1 event (blue waveform).
-The Bristol data sit well below the vibrational levels of both the magnitude 3 (yellow) and the magnitude 6 (red) events.
+From the zoomed-in view in the inset of Fig. 12, the amplitude of the Bristol data (magenta and green) can be seen to fit neatly within the amplitude of the waveform for the magnitude 1 event (blue waveform).
+The Bristol data sit well below the vibrational levels of both the magnitude 3 (yellow) and the magnitude 6 - 350 (red) events.
 Placed in this context, it is clear why the activity in the city may go largely unnoticed.
 The amount of shaking produced by a magnitude 1 earthquake is seldom within the detection threshold of humans.
-However, as the event magnitude increases, it becomes easier for humans to detect a ground motion event in noisy settings even when the changes in magnitude - 340 are relatively small.
-This is because the commonly used earthquake magnitude scale is a measure of the amplitude of ground displacement and is logarithmic; this means that an increase of 1 in magnitude equates to a tenfold increase in the amplitude of ground displacement.
-This relationship between earthquake amplitude and magnitude also carries over to the relationship between the energy released by an earthquake and its calculated magnitude.
+However, as the event magnitude increases, it becomes easier for humans to detect a ground motion event in noisy settings even when the changes in magnitude are relatively small.
+This is because the commonly used earthquake magnitude scale is a measure of the amplitude of ground displacement and is logarithmic; this means that an increase of 1 in magnitude equates to a tenfold increase in the amplitude

+355 of ground displacement.
+There is also a multi-fold increase between the energy released by an earthquake and its calculated magnitude.
 For instance, a magnitude 3 earthquake releases roughly 32 times more seismic energy than does a magnitude 2 earthquake.

-345 2.6 Church bells ring during earthquakes
+2.6 Church bells ring during earthquakes

 Historical reports of earthquake activity frequently include notes on church bell peals accompanying ground shaking during an earthquake, even in situations where the bell is not proximal to the earthquake epicentre.
 Such incidents were reported in Charleston, SC following the 1811 New Madrid earthquake which occurred on a fault approximately 977 km away from the church (LaCapra, 2011).
-Likewise, the spontaneous ringing of church bells was heard as far away as Paris following the 1755

-350 Lisbon, Portugal earthquake (Penna and Rivers, 2013).
+Likewise, the spontaneous ringing of church bells was heard as far away as Paris following the 1755 Lisbon, Portugal earthquake (Penna and Rivers, 2013).
 Both earthquakes in the examples above were large but it is also worth analysing the effect of the energy released on structures far away from the epicentres.
-The Modified Mercalli earthquake Intensity scale estimates that bells ring with earthquake intensities of V to VI, which roughly corresponds to a magnitude 5 on the Richter Scale.
-The relation between earthquake magnitude and energy can be written as

-$\log{10} E = 5.24 + 1.44M,$
+The Modified Mercalli Intensity Scale estimates that bells ring with earthquake intensities of V to VI, which roughly corresponds to the shaking experienced in a magnitude 5 earthquake near the epicentre.
+The relation between earthquake magnitude and energy can be written as $\log{10} E = 5.24 + 1.44M$, (1) where E is the energy released by the certhquake and M is the moment magnitude of the certhquake magnitude (USCS Science)

-355 where E is the energy released by the earthquake and M is the moment magnitude of the earthquake magnitude (USGS Science Center, n.d.).
-Therefore, a magnitude 5 event corresponds to an energy release of 2.75 1012 J.
+where E is the energy released by the earthquake and M is the moment magnitude of the earthquake magnitude (USGS Science Center, n.d.).
+Therefore, a magnitude 5 event corresponds to an energy release of $2.75 10^{12}$ J.